tayfunates/intuitive-physics/dataset/README.md

 | AsList  | Returns single elemen object set created with a specific object | Object | ObjectSet  | ![GREEN] |

 Other clevrer filters that are needed to be discussed.
-- ![RED]: FilterStationary: Selects all stationary objects in the input frame or the entire video (when input frame is “null”)
 - ![RED]: FilterIn: Selects all incoming events of the input objects
 - ![RED]: FilterOut: Selects all exiting events of the input objects